What Your Roof Warranty Actually Says: A Plain-Language Guide to Common Terms

 What Is Leakage as Defined in a Warranty?

-Warranty documents often define leakage in narrow terms.
-They may require that water enters a living space, not just the attic or wall cavity.
-Reading the exact definition in the warranty document matters when deciding whether to file a claim.
+CRA’s resource on hailstorms and your roof covers how to tell the difference after a storm.
+Warranty documents often define leakage narrowly, sometimes requiring that water enter a living space rather than just an attic or wall cavity.
+Reading the exact definition in the warranty document matters when deciding whether and how to file a claim.

 What Is Proration?